windy/wblog/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/545d8372a9dda70b77fe/maintainability)](https://codeclimate.com/github/windy/wblog/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/545d8372a9dda70b77fe/test_coverage)](https://codeclimate.com/github/windy/wblog/test_coverage)

-The missing open source blog system on Ruby on Rails 6.1.
+The missing open source blog system on Ruby on Rails 7.0.

 WBlog is open source blog which built for mobile first, it's licenced on MIT, use it for free!

-New: WBlog is using Ruby on Rails 6.1 now.
+~~New: WBlog is using Ruby on Rails 6.1 now.~~

 New: WBlog has updated from webpacker to jsbundling & cssbundling with esbuild and sass.

+New: WBlog is using Ruby on Rails 7.0 now.

 [中文说明文档](/README.zh-CN.md)